MathCancer/PhysiCell/README.md

           store voxel X[i] , Y[j], Z[k].
   + **Note:** This matches how PhysiCell saves the microenvironment.
 This will read any PhysiCell-saved microenvironment, so long as its sizes matches your current settings.
   + **Note:** This may be fragile.
 It has only minimal error-checking.

+  + Set default cell attachment rate to 0 in the template project and most sample projects to avoid unexpectedly triggering the new autmoated spring adhesions; users must affirmatively set a nonzero attachment rate to trigger this new automation in an individual cell.

 ### Bugfixes: